benmesander/rvint/README.md

 ### on 64-bit processors:
 - 32-bit by 32-bit signed and unsigned multiplication with 64-bit result.
 - 64-bit by 64-bit signed and unsigned multiplication with 64-bit result.
-- 64-bit by 64-bit signed and unsigned multiplication with 128-bit result. - not complete
+- 64-bit by 64-bit signed and unsigned multiplication with 128-bit result.

 ## Base Conversions & I/O Operations